Gakkilovemath/book/README.md

 are unique and where the number of observations of a certain type are given at each observation.
 Note the different structures of the input files in the grouped and non-grouped directories!
 The rbootstrap directory has the input format in the "ungrouped style".
-For more information on the present examples, see Rscripts.pdf.

 In copying the files from the site, one should push the button "raw" above the file in GitHub, to avoid getting html code instead of the file one needs.
+For more information on the present examples, see Software.pdf.